 How does the federal government borrow?
 View details

 The federal government borrows by issuing securities.
 Most of the securities that are issued to the public are marketable, meaning that once the government issues them they can be resold by whoever owns them.
-Marketable debt consists of bills, notes, bonds, and Treasury Inflation Protected Securities (TIPS).
+Marketable debt consists of bills, notes, bonds, and Treasury Inflation-Protected Securities (TIPS).
 These are offered in a wide range of maturities to appeal to the broadest range of investors.
+In 2013, Treasury announced that it expects to begin issuing a new type of security, Treasury floating rate notesIn 2013, Treasury announced that it would begin issuing Treasury floating rate notes with a 2-year term in early 2014.
+Treasury floating rate notes are securities that pay a variable rate of interest every 3 months until they mature, which is when they pay their par value.
+Like traditional Treasury notes, Treasury floating rate notes mature in more than 1 year, but not more than 10 years from their issue date., with a 2-year term in early 2014.
 A small portion of securities are nonmarketable, meaning they are registered to the owner and cannot be sold in the financial market.
 U.S. Savings Bonds are an example.

 Source: Department of the Treasury.

-For more information and a discussion of inflation protected securities, see Debt Management: Treasury Inflation Protected Securities Should Play a Heightened Role in Addressing Debt Management Challenges.
-Treasury also issues cash management bills (see Debt Management: Treasury Has Refined Its Use of Cash Management Bills but Should Explore Options That May Reduce Cost Further).
+For more information and a discussion of inflation-protected securities, see Debt Management: Treasury Inflation Protected Securities Should Play a Heightened Role in Addressing Debt Management Challenges.
+Treasury also issues cash management bills Treasury supplements its regular and predictable auctions with unscheduled cash management bill auctions to finance short-term cash needs while providing short notice to market participants.
+Treasury sets the amount and time to maturity to meet its immediate borrowing needs. (see Debt Management: Treasury Has Refined Its Use of Cash Management Bills but Should Explore Options That May Reduce Cost Further).

 How does the composition of outstanding debt affect federal borrowing costs?
 View details